jjingtang/JTang-CV/content/authors/admin/_index.md

   - course: BSc in IT (Hons)
     institution: University of Technology Sydney
     year: 2021
-  - course: BSc in Interaction Design
+  - course: BSc in Information Technology
     institution: University of Technology Sydney
     year: 2019